xlaurahu/NicholsonBailey-Host-Parasite/README.md

 Note:

-The basin of attraction is incorrect, the corrected version should be produced by both 'basin of attraction' python code in the repository.
+The basin of attraction in the paper is incorrect; the corrected version should be produced by both the 'basin of attraction' Python code in the repository.
 The images are shown below:

 ![Figure 2025-01-14 183413](https://github.com/user-attachments/assets/2f42a22b-3a1c-411b-8842-848cb6ea8803)

 The basin of attraction (r = 11.2) for the unstable fixed point using Dr. Carrertero's MATLAB algorithm reference.

 ![Figure 2025-01-14 183424mine](https://github.com/user-attachments/assets/6a45fd39-d1d3-4d03-acc9-1f01926600db)